Affine Frobenius Brauer Categories: Frobenius Brauer Categories

 \end{lem}

 \begin{proof} Adjoining a crossing to the top and bottom of \eqref{rel:dotCrossingSlide} yields

-The first relation from \eqref{rel:mirroredDotSlide} follows after sliding the teleporter endpoints through crossings, using the first relation from \eqref{rel:brauer} several times, and reversing the orientation of both teleporter endpoints in the last diagram.
+The first relation from \eqref{rel:mirroredDotSlide} follows after sliding the teleporter endpoints through crossings, using the first relation from \eqref{rel:brauer} several times, the fourth relation from \eqref{rel:brauer} and the first relation from \eqref{rel:brauerBasics} on the last diagram, and reversing the orientation of both teleporter endpoints in the last diagram.
 For the second relation, we compute:

 \end{proof}